Marianna3011/ChoirKids_SWSN/Final_report_simplified.md

 **Graph Convolutional Networks (GCN)** [Kipf & Welling, 2017] pioneered semi-supervised learning on graphs through spectral convolutions, aggregating features from all neighbors.
 While effective on small graphs, GCNs require full-batch processing where the entire graph must fit in memory, making them impractical for real-world recommendation systems with millions of nodes.

 **GraphSAGE** [Hamilton et al., 2017] introduced sampling-based aggregation to enable scalability.
 Instead of using all neighbors, GraphSAGE samples a fixed number at each layer, enabling mini-batch training on graphs with billions of edges.
 The framework supports multiple aggregation functions (mean, max, LSTM-based) and has been successfully deployed in production systems.
-Its inductive learning capability allows generalization to unseen nodes at test time—critical for cold-start scenarios.
+Its inductive learning capability allows generalization to unseen nodes at test time - critical for cold-start scenarios.

 **Graph Attention Networks (GAT)** [Veličković et al., 2018] extended GNNs with attention mechanisms, learning to weight neighbor contributions dynamically.
 This is particularly relevant for cold-start: when few connections exist, attention could help the model focus on the most informative neighbors rather than treating all equally.